Day-fit/Alohomora/README.md

 ## License

 Alohomora is licensed under the BSD 3-Clause License.
-This permissive license allows for redistribution and use in source and binary forms, with or without modification, under certain conditions.
+This permissive license allows redistribution and use in source and binary forms, with or without modification, under certain conditions.
 For more details, see the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

 ## Contributing

-Currently, we are not accepting external contributions.
+Currently, external contributions are not accepted.
 Future updates will provide guidelines for those interested in contributing.

 ## Contact & Support

 If you encounter any issues or have suggestions, please open an issue on our GitHub repository.
-For direct contact information, visit the [About Me](https://day-fit.github.io) website on my GitHub profile.
+For direct contact information, visit the About Me page on my [GitHub profile](https://day-fit.github.io).